Harper the Bear – Free Crochet Pattern

 SC = single crochet

-SC2tog (using invisible decrease methods).
-Insert hook into front loop of the first stitch.
+SC2tog (using invisible decrease method): Insert hook into front loop of the first stitch.
 Insert hook into front loop of second stitch.
 Yarn over.
 Draw through the first two loops on hook.
 Yarn over.
 Draw through both loops on hook.

 • Checking your gauge is not required for this pattern.
 Use a hook that is smaller than the size recommended for your yarn weight.
 This will ensure that your stuffing will not show through the stitches.

 • All pieces are worked in the round.
-Use a stitch marker to indicate the beginning of each row.
+Use a stitch marker to indicate the beginning of each round.

 • See tutorial photos.